P403n1x87/austin-web/README.md

 _remote_ profiling.

-You can also run Austin Web in _compile_ mode to generate a static flame graph HTML page, much like [flamegraph.pl](https://github.com/brendangregg/FlameGraph), but with the full Austin Web UI around it.
+You can also run Austin Web in _compile_ mode to generate a static flame graph HTML page, much like [flamegraph.pl], but with the full Austin Web UI around it.

 # Installation